Graphic communication

 Graphic communication is communication using graphic and visual elements.
-These elements include symbols such as glyphs and icons, images such as drawings and photographs, and can include the passive contributions of substrate, colour and surroundings.
+These elements include symbols such as glyphs and icons, images such as drawings and photographs, typography and fonts, and can include the passive contributions of substrate, colour, and surroundings.
 It is the process of creating, producing, and distributing material incorporating words and images to convey data, concepts, and emotions.

-The field of graphics communications encompasses all phases of the graphic communications processes from origination of the idea (design, layout, and typography) through reproduction, finishing and distribution of two- or three-dimensional products or electronic transmission.
+The field of graphics communications encompasses all phases of the graphic communications processes from origination of the idea (design, layout, and typography) through reproduction, finishing, and distribution of two- or three-dimensional products or electronic transmission.
+Although graphic communication is similar to graphic design in some aspects, there are significant differences between the two.
+Graphic communication focuses more on the client impact through communication via visuals of different formats.
+Graphic design focuses more on creating art and designing graphics that will be used by companies.

 Overview

-Graphic Communications focuses on the technical aspects of producing and distributing items of visual communication.
-This includes technical aspects associated with the production of tangible items such as books, magazines and packaging, as well as digital items such as e-newsletters, interactive apps, websites, video and virtual reality applications.
+Graphic Communication focuses on the technical aspects of producing and distributing items of visual communication.
+This includes technical aspects associated with the production of tangible items such as books, magazines, and packaging, as well as digital items such as e-newsletters, interactive apps, websites, video, and virtual reality applications.

 Graphic communication involves the use of visual material to relate ideas such as drawings, photographs, slides, and sketches.
-The drawings of plans and refinements and a rough map sketched to show the way could be considered graphical communication.
+The drawings of plans and refinements, and a rough map sketched to show the way, could be considered graphical communication.

-Graphic Design focuses on development of concepts and creation of visuals.
+Graphic Design focuses on developing concepts and creating visuals.
 This includes instruction regarding elements and principles of design, typography, image editing, web and video production, etc.

 Any medium that uses a graphics to aid in conveying a message, instruction, or an idea is involved in graphical communication.
 One of the most widely used forms of graphical communication is the drawing.

 History

 In the prehistoric period, communication was done visually and aurally and involved touching, either delicately or forcefully, as well as movements and gestures.
 The earliest graphics known to anthropologists studying prehistoric periods are cave paintings and markings on boulders, bone, ivory, and antlers, which were created during the Upper Paleolithic period from 40,000 to 10,000 B.C. or earlier.
 Many of these played a major role in geometry.
-They used graphics to represent their mathematical theories such as the Circle Theorem and the Pythagorean theorem.
+They used graphics to represent their mathematical theories, such as the Circle Theorem and the Pythagorean theorem.